Not sure if Hangry Joe’s Hot Chicken is right for you?

 Potential Mitigations

-- Your accountant must conduct a thorough analysis of the audited financial statements, including the footnotes and auditor's notes on financial weakness.
+- Your accountant must conduct a thorough review of the audited financial statements, including all footnotes and the auditor's report, to assess the company's viability.

 High Franchisee Turnover